Finnish exports rise 5 pct in April yr/yr

-HELSINKI, June 7 Finnish exports rose five percent in April compared with a year earlier, preliminary data from the national customs office showed on Wednesday.
+HELSINKI, June 7 (Reuters) - Finnish exports rose five percent in April compared with a year earlier, preliminary data from the national customs office showed on Wednesday.

 In the January-April period, exports were up 15 percent year-on-year, the office said.